YukiElectronics/ha-brunata/README.md

 [![ko-fi][kofi_badge]](https://ko-fi.com/X8X3205KS)

+## ⚠️ DO NOT INSTALL, THIS INTEGRATION DOES NOT WORK YET.
+I AM NOT RESPONSIBLE FOR ANY HARM CAUSED BY INSTALLING THIS INTEGRATION ⚠️

-## ⚠️ This integration is still a work in progress ⚠️
+**This integration is still a work in progress.**

 Furthermore, this integration is not endorsed by Brunata, and could stop functioning at any time at their behest; your Brunata account might also be closed, although no EULA is provided for the Brunata Online Portal at the time of writing